Updated: Apr 14

 💖WHAT IS INCOME TAX?
 IS IT THE SAME AS VAT?💖

 NO. I used to get these two mixed up for years, but VAT is DIFFERENT to income tax and we all have to pay income tax once we hit a threshold (in the UK) of £12,500.
-Once you hit that amount you have to declare your income to HMRC and register as a self-employed sole trader, to start paying income tax and national insurance.
+Once you hit that amount (or ideally before) you have to declare your income to HMRC and register as a self-employed sole trader, to start paying income tax and national insurance.
 You can then use an app like Quickbooks to stay on top of your tax and finances.
 The threshold is different in other countries, so check your local government website for more specific info.

 In the UK the tax year runs April 6th to April 5th of the following year and you need to file a return for each year that you are self-employed.
 Your VAT year is not the same as your tax year.
 Your VAT year starts when you first declare your business to HMRC, so if that was the 12th of January it will run 12th January to 11th January the following year.